New Caledonian Politics

 The defeat of the French Socialists in the national legislative elections of March 1993 raised questions about the survival of the Matignon Accords under a second period of what the French term "cohabitation", with the Socialist President Mitterrand continuing his term alongside a liberal-conservative government, led by Prime Minister Edouard Balladur (RPR).
 Conscious of the calamitous conclusion of Chirac's administration in May 1988, the Balladur Government acted cautiously over New Caledonia.
 Balladur's Minister of Overseas Departments and Territories, Dominique Perben, reassured the New Caledonian Territorial Congress in June 1993 that calm would be maintained in the territory, and that the Balladur administration would exercise impartial administrative continuity (Libération, 18 June 1993).
 During the first year of cohabitation continuity was maintained.
 The return of a liberal-conservative government proved not to be detrimental to the ongoing implementation of the accords.

-lasting, it was by no means certain that they would endure until 1998.
-The
+by no means certain that they would endure until 1998.
+The potential remained

 Aldrich, Robert.
 1993.
 France and the South Pacific Since 1940.
 Basingstoke, England, Macmillan.